jontio/JFFT/README.md

 ![](sft_fft_diff.png)

 On my computer doing a quick test, the slow Fourier transform with 16,384 sample points took about 3000 times longer to perform than the FFT.
 FFT is the only way to go.

+Having a look at the JFastFIR I see on the GitHub repository I recorded 20ms using a 48000 real sample signal with a 10001 point kernel with KissFFT, using JFFT I get about 25ms currently on the same computer.

 Jonti